Club

 The court is not the place to exchange recipes or tell a yarn.

-13) BEFORE STARTING EACH NEW POINT, THE SERVER SHOULD CALL THE SCORE LOUDLY ENOUGH FOR EVERYONE TO HEAR
+13) BEFORE STARTING EACH NEW POINT, THE SERVER SHOULD ALWAYS CALL THE SCORE LOUDLY ENOUGH FOR EVERYONE TO HEAR

 This avoids confusion and prevents disputes (or having to delay play to reconstruct previous points).
 It also lets the receiver know that the next point is about to begin.